Apple’s 3D Touch & iOS app development in Miami

-Previously, iOS device screens were focused on two primary tasks above and beyond displaying visual information – determining if there was a touch (which may activate a particular feature), or determining if there was a swipe (which may activate a different feature).
+Previously, iOS device screens were focused on two primary tasks above and beyond displaying visual information.
+They were determining if there was a touch (which may activate a particular feature), or determining if there was a swipe (which may activate a different feature).
 Every interaction between a users finger and the screen is treated as one or the other.
-This is a simplification, of course, as multiple finger swipes may also provide different results–but for sake of this discussion, no matter how many fingers are used, as far as iOS is concerned, it’s still considered a swipe.
+This is a simplification, of course, as multiple finger swipes may also provide different results.
+But for sake of this discussion, no matter how many fingers are used, as far as iOS is concerned, it’s still considered a swipe.

 With 3D Touch in iOS9, though, Apple now offers users the added user experience of pressure sensitivity.
 If you push the screen with normal pressure, you’ll have a typical experience.
 But if you push the screen with more force, it will provide a completely new experience.